Top Ten: Western Treasures Part 1

 Director: Fred Zinnemann

 Now we're back to a typical western plot that seems straightforward enough.
 Some might say it's too much so... contrived perhaps.
 The story's perfect execution, however, will easily compensate for its simplicity, securing our undivided attention and deep involvement.
 This is a lesson in suspense- building without peer as a town Marshall gradually accepts the fact that he will have to face 4 armed and vengeful killers (whose collective purpose is to end his life) all alone.
 It's one of the rare cinematic stories told in "real time."
-(Another benefiting from this device enhancing its viewer's focus is 1949's film noir The Set-Up).
-Gary Cooper's performance as Marshall Will Kane, anxiously anticipating his destiny, alternately confronting and comforting those around him, is mesmerizing.
+(Another benefiting from this device, enhancing its viewer's focus, is 1949's film noir The Set-Up).
+Gary Cooper's performance as Marshall Will Kane, anxiously anticipating his destiny, alternately confronting and comforting those around him, is mesmerising.
 He's matched by co-star Grace Kelly and fine supporting actors such as Lon Chaney Jr, Lloyd Bridges, Thomas Mitchell, Katy Jurado and Harry Morgan.
 The cast's multidimensional, finely etched parts are courtesy of Carl Foreman's informed screenplay.
 High Noon further benefits from the innovative editing of Elmo Williams and a first-rate score, including its iconic song, composed by Dimitri Tiomkin with lyrics by Ned Washington.
 This is a film one can savor repeatedly and never tire of.

 #7.
 The Man from Laramie (1955, U.S.A.)